-In the previous section, the sub-daily scale variability of extreme rainfall is quantified in terms of various dynamical/physical attributes such as moisture convergence, wind gradient, etc. Since the low-level convergence of winds significantly alters the vertical distribution of water vapor, the latent heating profile, moist static energy (MSE) is an excellent proxy to investigate the air parcel internal energy accounted by its enthalpy, potential energy and potential energy latent energy due to presence of water vapour.
+In the previous section, the sub-daily scale variability of extreme rainfall is quantified in terms of various dynamical/physical attributes such as moisture convergence, wind gradient, etc. Since the low-level convergence of winds significantly alters the vertical distribution of water vapor, the latent heating profile, and the moist static energy (MSE), are excellent proxy to investigate the air parcel’s internal energy accounted by its enthalpy, potential energy and latent energy due to presence of water vapour.
 Since the first two quantities are conserved for a given air parcel above the surface, it is water vapour that modifies the air parcel's nature in terms of MSE with respect to height.
 Figure 7 demonstrates the sub-daily scale variability of MSE with respect to event time and pressure level.
-The overlaid vertical arrow marks represent the strength of the updraft during the total event period.
-Though the magnitude of the MSE does not vary below 800 hPa, the footprint of MSE during the event shows contrasting features above 800 hPa pressure level before/after the peak rainfall intensity hours (48-72).
-During peak rainfall intensity hours, MSE magnitude substantially increased in the 340-346 K range, predominantly between 300 hPa and 600 hPa.
-The increase in MSE magnitude suggests the moistening and hence the amount of cloud liquid water content ready to convert into surface rainfall.
+The overlaid vertical arrows represent the strength of the updraft during the total event period.
+Though the magnitude of the MSE does nothave much variation below 800 hPa, the footprint of MSE shows contrasting features above 800 hPa pressure level before/after the peak rainfall intensity hours (48-72).
+During peak rainfall intensity hours, MSE magnitude substantially increased to the 340-346 K range, predominantly between 300 hPa and 600 hPa.
+The increase in MSE magnitude suggests the moistening in the mid-level and hence the conversion of cloud liquid water content into surface rainfall.
 On comparing the mean vertical profile of MSE on event day (28-06-2019) with respect to the pre/post event spell, the parcel possesses a relatively higher magnitude of MSE on event day below/above 550 hPa, which closely equals zero degree isothermal level.
-The pre-event (post-event) days represent a significant anomaly in MSE above (below) the melting layer.
+The pre-event (post-event) days represent a anomalously high MSE above (below) the melting layer.
 The enhancement of MSE above the melting layer suggests the presence of water vapor in supercooled water drops or mixed phases.
-As the ice microphysics greatly influences the surface rain rate distribution, the figure explains the variation of surface rainfall intensity due to the possible dynamical process.
-The figure 8 shows the two-dimensional distribution of liquid water content (LWC) and ice water content (IWC) during the extreme rainfall event case on 28-06-2019.
-Interestingly, the temporal variation in surface rainfall intensity is well connected with the presence of LWC/IWC.
+As the ice microphysics greatly influences the surface rain rate distribution (reference?), Figure 8 explains the variation of surface rainfall intensity due to the possible dynamical process.
+The Figure 8 shows the two-dimensional distribution of liquid water content (LWC) and ice water content (IWC) during the extreme rainfall event case on 28-06-2019.
+Interestingly, the temporal variation in surface rainfall intensity is well connected with the intensity and presence of LWC andIWC, respectively.
 The peak in surface rainfall intensity around the 36th, 52nd, and 70th hrs is associated with a higher magnitude of LWC/IWC and MSE above 550 hPa.
 Moreover, the strong vertical updrafts also create a favorable environment at the surface to lift more moisture to upper-pressure levels.
-For example, the strong updraft around 36th, 60 hours possibly raises the air parcel to higher pressure levels, leads to the formation of more IWC, and subsequently enhances the surface rain rate with a lag period.
+For example, the strong updraft around 30-42 hrs, 54-66 hours possibly raises the air parcel to higher pressure levels, leads to the formation of more IWC, and subsequently enhances the surface rain rate with a lag period.
 One important conclusion is that the intense surface rain rate results from the formation of a significant amount of IWC at higher pressure levels due to strong surface updrafts and moisture convergence.

 3.3 Cloud vertical structure during extreme rain events: ground based radar perspective